How To Use The Smokenator

 Put the lid on, adjust the dampers, and go drink a beer.
 The Smokenator will pump out aromatic smoke and just the right low and slow temp for hours.
-I had no trouble keeping the temp under 250°F on a 100°F day.
+I have no trouble keeping the temp under 250°F on a 100°F day.
 The thick steel plate blocks your meat from direct exposure to the flames becoming a large flat radiator providing indirect heat.
-The water bowl puts moisture in the oven which helps develop the smoke ring.
+The water bowl puts moisture in the oven which condenses on the meat and attracts smoke (although it runs out quickly).
 Keep in mind that this is a "hot" smoker so it can't do cold smoking for things like lox or cheese.
-But it can do just about anything else the fancy-schmancy smokers do.
-A very clever, inexpensive gadget that actually works as advertised.

-I use it for cooking thick steaks with the reverse sear.
-I start the meat in the indirect side, just a few pellets in the Smokenator with the coals, and I slowly warm the meat to about 115°F, getting the interior perfectly even colored.
+You can also use it for cooking thick steaks with the reverse sear.
+Start the meat in the indirect side, just a few pellets in the Smokenator with the coals, and slowly warm the meat to about 115°F, getting the interior perfectly even colored.
 Then I take the steak off for a few moments, lift the grill grate, remove the smokenator, and place the steak right over the hot coals to sear the exterior.
 Click here to learn more about the reverse sear.

-The Smokenator manual says "Insert a Taylor candy thermometer or a bi-metal thermometer into one of the upper vent openings."
+- The Smokenator manual says "Insert a Taylor candy thermometer or a bi-metal thermometer into one of the upper vent openings."
 Do not use a thermometer in the dome unless you plan to eat the dome.
 The side of the grill with the Smokenator will be hot, the side without will be much cooler.
 The temp in the dome will be a blend of the two.
-In addition, the temp on the bottom rack will be about 50°F lower than the temp on the top rack.
+In addition, the temp on the bottom rack will be about 50°F lower than the temp on the top rack and that will be different than in the dome.
 You must always measure the air temp where the meat will be.
 It is the meat that you are cooking, after all.

 Besides, bi-metal dial thermometers, especially the $10 variety are usually absolute pure junk.
 They are often off by 50°F or more.
 You absolutely must use a good digital oven thermometer to get this baby under control.
 Once you've done that you can smoke as well as any of the big units.
 Click here to read my buyer's guide to thermometers.